-The Secwepemc people are a nation of 17 bands that occupy the south-central part of the Province of British Columbia.
+The Secwepemc people are a nation of 17 communities that occupy the south-central part of British Columbia.
 Most non-natives know these people by the name Shuswap which is geographically misleading.
 These proud people have lived in the interior region for the better part of 10,000 years.

 When Europeans reached the Secwepemc Nation their land holdings extended from the Columbia River Valley in the east to the Fraser River in the west and from the upper Fraser region in the north to the present Arrow Lakes in the south.
 A vast and diverse land of 56,000 square miles or 145,000 square kilometers.

 The First Nations operated separately and independently but also worked together economically with trade routes throughout the territory and shared a common language, Secwepemctsin.
 They were traditionally a semi-nomadic people influenced by seasonal food resources and living conditions.
 They had designed warm semi-underground “pit houses” for winter comfort and cooler more mobile summer residences made of reeds called “mat house”.

 Their economy was based on fishing, hunting and trading and their diet consisted mainly of meat, fish, berries and roots.
 Life style reflected a respect for nature and the cultivation of skills and traditions handed down for generations by oral tradition.
 All this was changed with the arrival of Europeans and the diseases they brought with them.

 The diseases especially smallpox, introduced by white traders, prospectors, missionaries, miners and settlers decimated the Indigenous population completely destroying 32 Secwepemc villages.
 Shortly thereafter the Hudson’s Bay Company monopoly ended, the British crown authority took over and Indian reserves were established.